Badgerati/Pode/docs/Tutorials/OpenAPI.md

 2. You can use the [`New-PodeOAObjectProperty`](../../Functions/OpenApi/New-PodeOAObjectProperty) function to combine multiple properties.

-### oneOf,anyOf and allOf Keywords

-OpenAPI 3.x provides several keywords which you can use to combine schemas.
-You can use these keywords to create a complex schema or validate a value against multiple criteria.
-- oneOf – validates the value against exactly one of the subschemas
-- allOf – validates the value against all the subschemas
-- anyOf – validates the value against any (one or more) of the subschemas

-You can use the [`New-PodeOAObjectProperty`](../../Functions/OpenApi/Merge-PodeOAProperty)` function to merge multiple preoperies

 #### Simple

 If you use the `-Object` switch on the simple property function, this will automatically wrap the property as an object.
 The Name for this is required.